Federal ITC 30% (tax credit)

 There are several types of solar incentives available for residential solar across the country.
 Here are the ones most commonly used by homeowners to reduce their solar panel costs and shorten their solar payback period:

-The federal solar tax credit, also known as the solar investment tax credit or ITC, offers new solar owners in the United States a tax credit equal to 26% of costs they paid for their solar installation if completed in 2020.
+The federal solar tax credit, also known as the solar investment tax credit or ITC, offers new solar owners in the United States a tax credit equal to 26% of costs they paid for their solar installation.

 The ITC is designed to step down to 22% in 2023 and then settle at a permanent rate of 10% for commercial solar installations, and will be eliminated for homes, starting on January 1st, 2024.

 Learn more: The federal solar tax credit explained